siegeon/magic.lambda.crypto/README.md

    password:abcdefghij123456
 ```

-By default the AES slots will default their strength to 128, but this can be overridden by applying
-a **[strength]** argument.
+The length of the key argument you provide, becomes the bit strength of the encryption, ranging from
+128 through 192 to 256 bits.
+Even though AES has low bit strength, it's still considered one of the
+strongest forms of cryptography that exists.
+For the record, this library does *not* use the built in
+AES library from .Net, which has several security issues, due to the way it handles padding among other
+things.
+Instead Magic uses Bouncy Castle, which does not have these security holes.

-Due to its blistering speed, and strength, it's often wise to combine asymmetric cryptography with
+Due to its blistering speed and strength, it's often wise to combine asymmetric cryptography with
 symmetric cryptography, which can be used by generating a random symmetric key/passphrase, then encrypt
 this passphrase using asymmetric cryptography, such as for instance RSA, for then to use the passphrase
 to encrypt the actual main data the caller wants to transmit.
 This has several advantages, such as
 reducing the size of the data sent, while still providing the benefits from asymmetric cryptography,
 such as securely sharing the public key, etc. Of course, sharing a symmetric key without major hassle,
-and/or making adversaries also get a hold of it, is practically *very difficult* for obvious reasons.
+and/or making adversaries also get a hold of it, is practically *very difficult* for obvious reasons,
+unless you can asymmetrically encrypt the symmetric key.

 ## Cryptography concerns